albertas/deadcode/README.md

 [ruff](https://pypi.org/project/ruff/) and
-[flake8](https://pypi.org/project/flake8/) - don't have rules for unused global code detection, only for local ones `F823`, `F841`, `F842`. `deadcode` package tries to add a new `DCXXX` checks for detecting variables/functions/classes which are not used in a whole code base.
+[flake8](https://pypi.org/project/flake8/) - don't have rules for unused global code detection, only for local ones `F823`, `F841`, `F842`. `deadcode` package tries to add new `DCXXX` checks for detecting variables/functions/classes/files which are not used in a whole code base.

 `deadcode` - is supposed to be used inline with other static code checkers like `ruff`.